Herb Garlic Smashed Potatoes are super crisp on the outside and tender and flavorful on the inside! You will love them as a side or an appetizer.

 - As the potatoes are cooling, mix together the melted butter, garlic, chili flakes and herbs.

-- Once cooled, smash the potatoes gently with a potato masher and drizzle over the butter-garlic-chili-herb mixture generously.
+- Once the potatoes are cooled, smash the potatoes gently with a fork ,and drizzle over the butter-garlic-chili-herb mixture generously.

 - Bake in the oven at 400 F for 15 minutes, until the tops have crisped and lightly browned.

-- Take out the baking sheet and sprinkle grated parmesan over the potatoes.
+- Take out the baked or air-fried potatoes and sprinkle grated parmesan over the potatoes.
 Serve immediately.

 - Use around half a teaspoon of baking soda for two quarts of water when cooking the potatoes.
 Increase the amount of baking soda and salt if you want to increase the number of potatoes.

 - For a vegan option, replace butter with olive oil and skip the parmesan.
 Air Fry in a single layer - Make sure you place the potatoes in a single layer and do not overlap the smashed potatoes.
 Air Fry in batches is necessary.